-The Massachusetts Department of Housing and Community Development funded this plan as part of its Massachusetts Downtown Initiative program.
+The Massachusetts Department of Housing and Community Development (DHCD; now the Executive Office of Housing and Livable Communities or EOHLC) funded this plan as part of its Massachusetts Downtown Initiative program.
 FinePoint Associates analyzed the economic and market conditions and worked with the Elm Square Committee to evaluate the findings.
 The plan included a survey of property owners and businesses and interviews with selected stakeholders.